How To Turn Distractions Into Progress

 Packing a box is pretty simple, and everyone has their own set of techniques to get the most of every box.
 But, once things start to pile over and the lid no longer closes, you know you reached your limits with that box.
 Now let me ask you, once your idea and work reaches its capacity, how do you know when it’s time to pack it up and create another?
 Without timelines, goals, and deadlines to house your idea, you won’t know.
 The absence of this information can lead you to become stagnant because there is no defined goal or limit.
 Plan your limit, pack it and complete it.
 The real lesson here is that you can measure and show the progress you made based on the box you built around it.

-Ideas and imagination have no limits, and that's their beauty because they're not supposed to.
+Ideas and imagination have no limits, and that’s their beauty because they’re not supposed to.
 But, why let our ideas die without providing structure to box and achieve them?
-For years, I felt shame because I thought thinking inside of a box kept me captive but now I understand that's not true.
+For years, I felt shame because I thought thinking inside the box kept me captive but now I understand that’s not true.
 I have learned from myself that structure is the ultimate freedom when it comes to achieving my goals because it gives me focus.
 It allows me to build until I reach my limit, one box at a time.

 FROM THE EDITOR

 At Conscious, we feature powerful stories about global initiatives, innovation, community development, social impact and more.
 You can read more stories like this and connect with a growing community of global leaders when you join as a member.